frostbyte16/webdevsummative1/README.md

 # webdevsummative1

-Part one of the summative exam for web dev.
+Part one of the summative assessment for web dev.
 Challenge taken from frontend mentor.